 Drop in for an informal tour of the exhibition with one of our Information Assistants.

 Twilight Tour for Further Education College Tutors

-Join us for a glass of wine, a tour of our Jac Leirner exhibition and a fun creative workshop using the exhibition as a unique learning resource.
+Join us after work for a festive glass of mulled wine, a tour of Jacqueline Donachie’s exhibition and a creative workshop using the exhibition as a unique learning resource.

-An informal lunch and a descriptive tour of the exhibition.
-Juliana Capes will take you through detailed descriptions of the art and the artist’s practice.
-We particularly welcome people with disabilities, including visual impairment and hearing loss.
-Refreshments served.
+An informal lunch and descriptive tour of the exhibition.
+Artist Juliana Capes will take you through detailed descriptions of Donachie’s art and practice, followed by lunch and refreshments.
+We particularly welcome people with disabilities, including visual impairments and hearing loss.

 Children and Families

 Pips!
 Family Programme

 for 4–7 year olds, siblings welcome

 Sat 16 Dec, 10am–12pm.
 Free.
 20 places.
 Book via Eventbrite

 A fun family craft workshop with the opportunity to explore the exhibition and create festive baubles using papier mâché, balloons and balls of different shapes and sizes inspired by Donachie’s artwork, led by artist Juliana Capes.